 Experiencing These Traditions Firsthand

 If you’re planning a trip to Spain or Latin America during this period, it’s a fantastic opportunity to experience these cultural celebrations up close.
 But why not take it a step further?
-Through our Spanish Homestay Immersion Programme (SHIP), you can live and study in a Spanish teacher’s home, participating in these customs as a true insider.

 Imagine learning the language while sharing buñuelos with a Spanish family or joining them in honoring loved ones at a local cemetery.
 This immersive experience will help you master Spanish and connect deeply with the culture.